laravel/forge-docs/1.0/servers/providers.md

 ### Hetzner Cloud API Access

-Be aware that Hetzner API tokens are specific to a Project.
-If you use Projects, make sure that Forge has an API token for each Hetzner Project.
+Hetzner API tokens are specific to a Hetzner Project.
+If you utilize Hetzner Projects, you should ensure that Forge has an API token for each Hetzner Project.

 ## Bring Your Own Server